parduino/Femora/docs/introduction/quick_start.rst

                                   'Z Min': Zmin, 'Z Max': Zmin + thick5, 'Nx Cells': Nx, 'Ny Cells': Ny, 'Nz Cells': int(thick5/dz5)})

-**Note**: This creates a 3D soil column with different mesh refinement in the vertical direction for each layer.
-The lower layers (which are deeper) have coarser mesh (dz1=1.3m, dz2=1.2m, dz3=1.0m), while the upper layers have finer mesh (dz4=dz5=0.5m).
-This is a common practice in geotechnical modeling to have finer mesh near the surface where more detailed results are typically needed.

 Step 5: Assemble Mesh Parts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~